Metropolis-Hastings transition kernel couplings: Two-step representations of common MH algorithms

-In Section~\ref{sec:kercoup} we showed that any coupling of MH-like transition kernels can be generated by a proposal coupling followed by an acceptance indicator coupling.
-Here we apply this result to some popular algorithms.
-In Section~\ref{sec:cor} we give a more explicit form of Theorem~\ref{thm:repr} that holds under mild assumptions on the proposal distribution $Q$.
-Sections~\ref{sec:continuousmh} and \ref{sec:discrete} concern the random walk Metropolis algorithm, the Metropolis-adjusted Langevin algorithm, and the Metropolis--Hastings algorithm on a discrete state space.
-These examples illustrate the range of behavior possible for simple, gradient-based, and discrete forms of the MH algorithm.
-We note that our methods also apply to algorithms like Hamiltonian Monte Carlo and Metropolis-within-Gibbs and yield qualitatively similar conclusions.
+In Theorem~\ref{thm:repr} and Corollary~\ref{cor:repr_non_atomic}, we showed that any coupling of MH-like transition kernels can be expressed as a proposal coupling followed by an acceptance indicator coupling.
+In Sections~\ref{sec:discrete} and \ref{sec:continuousmh}, we apply these results to couplings of the MH algorithms on a discrete state space, the random walk Metropolis algorithm, and the Metropolis-adjusted Langevin algorithm.
+In Section~\ref{sec:minorization} we consider a two-step representation of the transition kernel coupling used in Nummelin splitting \citep{rosenthal1995minorization, jones2001honest}.
+An overall impression from these examples is that our results are simple to apply and can sometimes recast complex kernel couplings in a more approachable, two-step form.

-Finally, in Section~\ref{sec:minorization} we consider the two-step representation of an MH transition kernel satisfying minorization conditions.
-Such conditions play an important role in the `drift and minorization' method of bounding convergence to stationarity, as in \citet{rosenthal1995minorization} and \citet{jones2001honest}.
-The splitting argument at the heart of this approach is usually described in terms of the overall transition kernel, but here we show that it takes a natural form in terms of proposal and acceptance indicator couplings.